Enhancing Fairness in Unsupervised Graph Anomaly Detection through Disentanglement: Experiments

-We follow previous studies~\cite{ding2019deep,liu2021anomaly,xu2022contrastive,chai2022can,neo2024towards} to evaluate the anomaly detection performance with two widely used metrics: the Area Under the Receiver Operating Characteristic Curve ({AUC-ROC}) and the Area Under the Precision-Recall Curve ({AUC-PR}). \textbf{AUC-ROC} quantifies the model's ability to distinguish between classes by measuring the area beneath the curve plotted with the False Positive Rate against the True Positive Rate.
-Additionally, \textbf{AUC-PR} captures the precision-recall trade-off at various thresholds, providing insights into the model’s performance in identifying anomalous nodes.
+\textbf{Evaluation metrics.} Following ~\citep{ding2019deep,liu2021anomaly,xu2022contrastive,chai2022can,neo2024towards}, we evaluate the anomaly detection performance with the Area Under the Receiver Operating Characteristic Curve (\textbf{AUC-ROC}) and the Area Under the Precision-Recall Curve (\textbf{AUC-PR}).
 Higher AUC-ROC and AUC-PR indicate superior anomaly detection capabilities.
-Regarding demographic fairness, we adopt \textbf{Demographic Parity} ($\Delta_{DP}$) and \textbf{Equal Opportunity} ($\Delta_{EO}$) following prior studies \cite{dai2021say,dong2022edits}.
-The concepts are elaborated upon in \autoref{sec:fairness_metrics}.
-A lower $\Delta_{DP}$ and $\Delta_{EO}$ suggest better performance in fairness.
+Regarding demographic fairness, we adopt {Demographic Parity} ($\boldsymbol{\Delta_{DP}}$) and {Equal Opportunity} ($\boldsymbol{\Delta_{EO}}$) following \citep{dai2021say,dong2022edits}.
+The concepts are detailed in \autoref{sec:fairness_metrics}.
+Lower $\Delta_{DP}$ and $\Delta_{EO}$ suggest better fairness.
+To quantitatively exhibit the performance trade-offs, we introduce \textbf{Average Rank} of two accuracy metrics and two fairness metrics \citep{wang2022improving,guo2023towards} and \textbf{Composite Score} that reflects the combined performance improvement relative to our proposed \method across all metrics.